-A growing number of researchers and pastoralists around the globe have found remarkable, untapped opportunities in nature’s water cycle.
-It turns out that animals, plants, soil, and air have long collaborated to regulate our climate through water—until we disrupted their partnership.
-An environmental author sees a pathway to reconciliation.
+While wildfires and other “natural” disasters mount in Australia, California, and elsewhere, a growing number of researchers and pastoralists around the globe have found remarkable, untapped opportunities to limit these troubles.
+It turns out that animals, plants, soil, and air have long collaborated to regulate our climate through their water use—until we disrupted their partnership.
+An environmental author finds a pathway to reconciliation.

 On a frigid, eight-acre farm just outside downtown Sebastopol, Paul Kaiser has devised a hyper-intensive form of organic agriculture that is grossing more than $100,000 an acre.
 And, he believes, saving the planet at the same time.
-Yet a number of farming experts see trouble on the horizon.
+Yet a number of farming experts see trouble on his horizon.

 The carbon trading market is heating up again, and a lot of people who have been figuring out ways to grab carbon dioxide out of the air are back in the game.
 California’s John Wick may well be at the head of the pack.